A mathematical framework for operational fine tunings: Discussion and conclusion

-An application and insight entailed by our framework regards the relation between nonlocality and contextuality.
-In the Kochen Specker formulation, contextuality is usually regarded, at least formally, as a generalization of nonlocality \cite{AB}.
-For example, in the standard Bell scenario, the idea is that the context is selected by Alice's and Bob's choices of local measurements and the violation of a Bell inequality is seen as a proof of contextuality.
-However, when considering the generalized notion of contextuality \cite{Spekkens2005}, our framework shows a neat difference between the locality and the noncontextuality assumptions, because the former cannot be expressed just as a requirement of no operational fine tuning.
-As already discussed, Bell's local causality can be decomposed into the assumptions of parameter independence (equation \eqref{OnNoSignalling}) and outcome independence (equation \eqref{OnOutcomeIndep}).
-Notice that these assumptions, together, are equivalent to the Markov condition that embodies the assumption of Bell's local causality in the causal model framework \cite{Wood2015}.
-In this article we showed that parameter independence can be justified by a requirement of no operational fine tuning.
+In contrast to these arguments, our approach, that relies on the framework of ontic extensions rather than ontological models, shows a neat difference between the locality (Bell's local causality) and the (generalized) noncontextuality assumptions.
+As already discussed, locality can be decomposed into the assumptions of parameter independence (equation \eqref{OnNoSignalling}) and outcome independence (equation \eqref{OnOutcomeIndep}).
+In this work we showed that parameter independence can be justified by a requirement of no operational fine tuning.
 In this sense it represents the ``noncontextuality part'' of the assumption of locality.
-However, the additional assumption of outcome independence, which is crucially needed for obtaining Bell's local causality, has a purely causal nature.
+However, the additional assumption of outcome independence, which is crucially needed for having locality, has a purely causal nature.
 It cannot be justified by a requirement of no operational fine tuning.
-Therefore nonlocality -- the breaking of Bell's local causality -- can result from breaking either the operational noncontextuality-like assumption of parameter independence or the purely causal assumption of outcome independence.
+Therefore nonlocality can result from breaking either the noncontextuality-like assumption of parameter independence or the purely causal assumption of outcome independence.
 On the contrary, contextuality involves a purely operational fine tuning, as shown by our framework.

-Among other consequences, this consideration provides an alternative interpretation to the claim made in \cite{Cavalcanti2018} about contextuality involving a causal fine tuning.
+In terms of the statement that nonlocality is an instance of preparation contextuality, it is worth noticing that when, in Bell scenario, nonlocality corresponds to breaking the purely causal assumption of outcome independence, this coincides, in the prepare and measure scenario, to violate the assumption of $\lambda-$mediation -- one of the causal assumptions in the ontological model framework -- and \emph{not} the actual assumption of noncontextuality.
+In summary, one can say that nonlocality is an instance of preparation contextuality in the standard ontological model framework, if one means that a proof of the impossibility of a local ontological model implies a proof of the impossibility of a preparation noncontextual ontological model; however, the former does not imply a proof of the impossibility of a noncontextual ontic extension, because the impossibility proof of locality may arise from violating causal assumptions.
+Therefore, nonlocality is not always an instance of contextuality.